-You will get a CPE, up to 100m Fiber cable for free
+- You will get a CPE, up to 100m Fiber cable for free

-Your existing telephone number will change but you can choose the available number yourself to make it sync with your old number.
+- Your existing telephone number will change but you can choose the available number yourself to make it sync with your old number.

-If you need it, Nepal Telecom will also put an announcement when people call your old number with the information about the new number.
+- If you need it, Nepal Telecom will also put an announcement when people call your old number with the information about the new number.
 Please confirm this part.

-You can choose internet speed from 8 Mbps to 50 Mbps, along with the combo packs (Internet and telephone, voice minutes 250 within NTC)
+- You can choose internet speed from 8, 25Mbps to 100 Mbps, along with the combo packs (Internet and telephone, voice minutes 250 within NTC)

-You need to note down your customer ID number (from your first bill) to pay for the service later from digital means (without visiting the Ntc office if you want it that way).
+- You need to note down your customer ID number (from your first bill) to pay for the service later from digital means (without visiting the Ntc office if you want it that way).
 Otherwise, you can also pay from their counters.

-You can find the SSID (Hotspot name) and default password at the back of your CPE device.
+- You can find the SSID (Hotspot name) and default password at the back of your CPE device.

 Hope you have found the article on the process to convert Nepal Telecom ADSL line to FTTH Fiber, informative enough.
-If you do, please share with your friends and family who are troubled with the slow internet connection.
+If you do, please share with your friends and family who are troubled by the slow internet connection.
 If you do not have any other options, you can try improving the ADSL internet yourself.

 If you have any queries about converting your telephone/ADSL to Fiber, please comment down below.